mruis/spotify-earworms/README.md

 # Display your Spotify top tracks - "Earworms"

-A coolio-toy to display one's Spotify top tracks, which I found having been my recent earworms.
+A little toy to display one's Spotify top tracks, which I found having been my recent earworms.
 Implemented in React, using [kauffecup's spotify-react-router-auth][ksr] as the basis, modified heavily frontend-wise.